PHACDataHub/privacy_rac_demo/README.md

 Here, we are being asked to determine that a super-information is personal information, but a sub-information of it is not.

 This is an example of an implied ontology, that needs to be made explicit in code for the software to be able to work with it.
-The implicaton, as I read it, is as follows:
+The implication, as I read it, is as follows:

 * informations may contain other informations
 * by default, an information is personal information if the information that